dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 In explaining the concept above to the participant's, you can refer back to slide 4 in the presentation.

 #### STOP!
 Have them perform *Exercise 2* in the learner's guide.

+## Assignment

+After you have completed all demos and they have finished the exercises, have them complete the graded assignment for this session.
+If you find you are running out of time, assign the graded assignment to them and ask them to complete it outside of the live scheduled session.